Apoptosis and Dog Cancer

 Every day in the adult human body, 50 to 70 billion cells die and get flushed out.
 And we don’t notice a thing!

-That’s because the process of natural cell suicide, or apoptosis, is completely pain-free.
+That’s because the process of natural cell suicide, or apoptosis, is entirely pain-free.

 Here’s a beautiful video showing apoptosis in a human melanoma cell.
 Watch how it kind of shrinks up and the colors of individual parts of the cell swirl together.